boschglobal/doxysphinx/docs/syntax/rst_block_syntax.md

 /// ```
 ```

-will also be identified by doxysphinx as a rst block (and processed).
+...will also be identified by doxysphinx as a rst block (and processed).

 ## Supported rst block delimiters in doxygen comments